srikarpisupati/srikarpisupati.github.io/FairShare.md

 Working alongside a Ph.D. student and other undergrads was an invaluable learning experience.
 Collaborating across disciplines and platforms taught me not only about algorithms but also about the nuances of teamwork.

+I learned a lot about the research process, where we are not operating to make a profit but to build something better.
+I was able to apply something I learned from an article I had read about R&D: because research takes time, it is important to get iterations out to the consumer, in order to both measure progress as well as focus efforts towards solving a real problem.
+Because we made risky and novel decisions, such as implementing the Sessions feature, we were able to make a more accessible and secure app.

 ## Obstacles